DanielSchuette/DanielSchuette.github.io/_posts/2019-08-25-awk_basics.md

 END { printf("number of lines in file: %d\n", count) }
 ```

-# Built-in Functions in AWK
+# Built-in Functions
 We already mentioned two functions for printing text to the screen (`print` and `printf`).
 In `AWK`, a number of useful functions exist:

 1. `length(var)` returns the length of a string in characters
 1. ...

+# Control Flow
+...

+# Using Functions in AWK
+...

+# Conclusion
+...

 <hr class="hr-light">